Eat These Foods For Healthy Veins and Arteries

 3. Foods rich in vitamin C

-Vitamin C is great for you for a number of reasons, but one of them is keeping your veins healthy.
+Vitamin C is great for you for several reasons, but one of them is keeping your veins healthy.

-This essential vitamin keeps your veins full of collagen and elastic.
+This essential vitamin keeps your veins full of collagen and elasticity.

 Some of our favorite vitamin C rich foods include:

 Blood clotting a.ka.
 Deep Vein Thrombosis is a vein disease that pops up when your deep muscles develop a blood clot.
 And, as we mentioned above, DVT can cause some serious problems for your body.

 However, there’s a way that you can help combat the onset of blood clots — by increasing your vitamin E intake.
 Vitamin E works to prevent your blood platelets from sticking together, which is what causes clotting.
 So, it’s a good idea to put more vitamin E into your body.